jessitron/infra/README.md

 In real life, you can use Terraform Cloud as a backend, or put it in S3, there's all kinds of tricky bits.
 Personally, I'm throwing it in Dropbox so I don't lose it and I can access it from other computers; no one else should touch my infra.

+So there's no `terraform destroy` without that state.
+AND terraform destroy sometimes needs to proceed in stages and it's very weird; to delete some failed ALB controller installs, it took some rollback, delete a few resources individually, then finally delete that part of the config and it destroyed the garbage.
+Hopefully.

 When Terraform creates a resource, it picks up all kinds of data about it, like its IP address and ARN etc etc.
 Other resources can use this data in their creation.
 Terraform makes a dependency tree out of these.